Aly & AJ

-Aly & AJ are an American pop rock duo that consists of sisters Alyson (Aly) and Amanda Joy Michalka (AJ) and signed a recording contract with Hollywood Records in 2004.
-Their debut album, Into the Rush, debuted at number 36 on the US Billboard 200, and was later certified gold by the Recording Industry Association of America (RIAA).
-It has sold 839,000 copies domestically and one million copies worldwide.
-Their third album, Insomniatic, peaked at number 15 on the Billboard 200, selling over 39,000 copies in its first week and becoming Aly & AJ's highest debut to date.
+Aly & AJ is an American pop rock duo consisting of sisters Alyson "Aly" Michalka (born 1989) and Amanda Joy "AJ" Michalka (born 1991) from Torrance, California.
+They signed with Hollywood Records and in 2005, they released their debut album Into the Rush.
+The album was certified Gold by the RIAA and contained the singles "Rush" and "Chemicals React".
+They followed this release with the albums Acoustic Hearts of Winter (2006) and Insomniatic (2007).
+The latter contained the Platinum single "Potential Breakup Song", which was a top 20 hit on the Billboard Hot 100.
+They departed from their record label in 2010 and briefly changed their name to 78violet, releasing the single "Hothouse" in 2013.

-In 2009, Aly & AJ renamed themselves 78violet (pronounced "seventy-eight violet") and announced their departure from Hollywood Records the following year.
-In 2013, the sisters released their first single in five years, "Hothouse".
-The duo had planned to release a full-length album in 2014, which was later leaked onto the internet.
-On December 9, 2015, the duo announced they had decided to return to their original name, Aly & AJ.
-In 2017, they released their debut EP Ten Years, which was followed by an EP titled Sanctuary in 2019.
-On May 7, 2021, they released their fourth studio album, which marks their first album in 14 years.
+Following a period of inactivity in music, the duo reverted to their original name and released the extended plays Ten Years (2017) and Sanctuary (2019), followed by the studio albums A Touch of the Beat Gets You Up on Your Feet Gets You Out and Then Into the Sun (2021), With Love From (2023) and Silver Deliverer (2025).

 History

 2004–2006: Into the Rush and Acoustic Hearts of Winter

-Aly & AJ's debut studio album, Into the Rush, was released on August 16, 2005, and certified Gold by the RIAA in March 2006.
+In 2004, when Aly was 15 years old and AJ was 13 years old, the duo signed a recording contract with Hollywood Records after an audition in which they performed six original acoustic guitar songs they had written.
+Aly & AJ's debut studio album, Into the Rush, was released on August 16, 2005.
+It debuted at number 36 on the US Billboard 200 and was certified gold by the Recording Industry Association of America (RIAA) in March 2006.
 The first single released from the album was the cover song "Do You Believe in Magic", originally recorded by The Lovin' Spoonful, which was used in the soundtrack of the made-for-TV Disney Channel original movie, Now You See It..., in which Aly had a starring role as Allyson Henlen.
 "Do You Believe in Magic" peaked at No. 2 on the U.S. Billboard Hot Singles Sales chart.
 The album's second single, "No One", was featured in the Walt Disney Pictures feature film Ice Princess and its soundtrack.
 "Walking on Sunshine", a cover of the Katrina and the Waves song, and "Never Far Behind" were released as further singles.
-On February 28, 2006, the fifth single from the album, "Rush", was released.
+The latter appeared on the Billboard Hot Christian Songs chart, peaking at number 28.
+On February 28, 2006, the fifth single from the album, "Rush", written with Daniel James and Leah Haywood, was released.
 The song was their first to chart on the Billboard Hot 100, peaking at number 59.
 "On the Ride" was released as the album's sixth single on March 7, 2006.
 It was featured in the Disney Channel Original Movie Cow Belles which starred Aly & AJ.
-Into the Rush has sold 839,000 copies in the United States and one million copies worldwide.